 Vicks VapoRub should never be ingested as the ingredients, especially camphor, can cause life-threatening poisoning.
 Toxic effects of camphor ingestion typically occur within 5 to 120 minutes.
 Camphor initially stimulates the nervous system, which can lead to agitation in cases of mild poisoning.
-With more severe poisoning, one or more seizures may occur.
-A burning sensation in the mouth and stomach, as well as nausea, vomiting and diarrhea, are common.
-Other signs and symptoms associated with camphor poisoning ingestion include confusion, drowsiness, hallucinations, brain swelling, low blood pressure and rapid heartbeat.
-Camphor poisoning can cause respiratory failure and death.
-According to the American Association of Poison Control Centers, camphor exposure caused 81 reported cases of major or moderate toxicity and 1 death in 2014.
+With more severe poisoning, seizures may occur.
+Other common symptoms include a burning sensation in the mouth and stomach, nausea, vomiting and diarrhea.
+Severe poisoning due to camphor ingestion can cause confusion, drowsiness, hallucinations, brain swelling, low blood pressure and a rapid heartbeat.
+Camphor poisoning may lead to respiratory failure and death.
+According to the American Association of Poison Control Centers, camphor exposure caused 81 reported cases of moderate or severe toxicity and 1 death in 2014.

 Keep all medications -- even over-the-counter and topical preparations like Vicks VapoRub -- out of the reach of children.
 Seek emergency medical treatment for suspected Vicks VapoRub ingestion, especially if muscle twitching, seizures, nausea or vomiting occur.
-If possible, be prepared to report the person's age, weight, condition, the name of the product, the amount swallowed and when the ingestion occurred.
+Be prepared to report the person's age, weight, condition, the name of the product, the amount swallowed and when the ingestion occurred, if known.
 Do not attempt to make the person vomit unless instructed to do so by a healthcare professional.

 Reviewed by: Tina M. St. John, M.D.

 - Clinical Toxicology: 2014 Annual Report of the American Association of Poison Control Centers’ National Poison Data System (NPDS): 32nd Annual Report

 - Pediatric Emergency Medicine, 3rd Edition; Gary R. Strange, M.D., et al.